nib Income Protection

 Other things about your policy worth knowing

-- Inflation protection – NIB inflation-proofs your policy by raising the cost of your premium and the amount of benefit paid every year by the Indexation Factor or by 3%, whichever is greater.
+- Inflation protection – nib inflation-proofs your policy by raising the cost of your premium and the amount of benefit paid every year by the Indexation Factor or by 3%, whichever is greater.
 You can choose to opt out of this service by notifying NIB in writing.

-- Cooling off period – if you change your mind about your income protection policy, you can take advantage of the cooling off period and cancel it within 30 days of receiving your policy schedule.
-NIB will refund any premiums paid, unless a benefit has been paid in the meantime.
+- Cooling off period – If you change your mind about your income protection policy, you can take advantage of the cooling off period and cancel it within 30 days of receiving your policy schedule. nib will refund any premiums paid, unless a benefit has been paid in the meantime.

-- Tax implications – as a general rule, premiums paid for NIB Income Protection cover are tax deductible and benefits received are taxable.
+- Tax implications – As a general rule, premiums paid for nib Income Protection cover are tax deductible and benefits received are taxable.
 While premiums paid for optional Permanent Disability cover are not tax deductible, benefits received are tax free.

-- Payment - premiums for NIB Income Protection Insurance are due on a day chosen by you either fortnightly, monthly, quarterly or annually and payment can be made by direct debit or credit card.
+- Payment - Premiums for nib Income Protection Insurance are due on a day chosen by you either fortnightly, monthly, quarterly or annually and payment can be made by direct debit or credit card.